mz4201/CloseProject/README.md

 This project is for Customer Support Engineer take home project as part of the interview process.
 Included with a CSV that has information on companies, contacts, phone numbers, emails, company founded date, revenue, US state.

-Part I: Import Leads to Close from a CSV file
+## Part I: Import Leads to Close from a CSV file

 Using the companies and contacts (leads) from the CSV file and convert them into an acceptable format to transmit via API.
 This allows an automated process to upload leads to Close platform all at once.

-[I don't think this part works as I'm having trouble on where to place the authorization key]
+**I don't think this part works as I'm having trouble on where to place the authorization key** 😕

 The script should:
 - group the csv data by Company